How to Replace RV Flooring

 Adding Quarter Round Trim

-We added quarter round trim around some areas of the RV using our nail gun.
+We added quarter-round trim around some areas of the RV using our nail gun (you may choose to add a baseboard instead of or in addition to quarter round trim).
 Use caution whenever screwing in or nailing items inside the RV.
-We used smaller nails along the edge of the walls and it seemed to work just fine.
-You may want to consider using something else, maybe even contact cement or carpet tape to attach it to the walls.
+We used smaller nails along the edge of the walls and it seemed to work just fine, though you may want to consider other options like construction adhesive.

 We have custom furniture plans in the works so we didn’t add trim everywhere as you can see in some of the photos.
 We figure we will wait until all of the furniture (and walls) are back in before finishing up the rest of the trim.